 If you've been putting off this crucial task, now's the time to quit procrastinating and start mapping out your financial future.
 It's not as intimidating as it seems: We've created a simple weekly budget spreadsheet for you to fill out your personal details.
 Just save the template, customize the categories, and stick to the 50/30/20 rule.
 Yes, it's that easy.
 Take control of your finances with one easy-to-use budget template.

-Save the Template
+Step One Save the Template

 If you find yourself staring at a blank spreadsheet wondering how to get started, don't worry.
 We've done the hard part for you and created a simple starter budget: Think of it as a basic framework to customize to your spending and saving needs.

 Copy and paste the contents into your own spreadsheet and review the expense categories.
 Customize these expenses by adding other categories, such as subscription services (Netflix, Amazon, etc.) and debt repayments.

 Access the budget template or pin the graphic below.

 Step Two Use the 50/30/20 Rule